csdevignes/metabo-assistant/README.md

 Because of the lack of time, I could not mine the literature for sufficient real examples to have a train dataset.
 I decided to generate examples from KEGG database data ([pathway_genes_compounds.json](prompts/pathway_genes_compounds.json)).
-This was performed using [examplegeneration.py](examplegeneration.py) Sets of (pathway, genes, compounds) were randomly drawn from KEGG database, and used to generate an explanation prompt as for why this pathway is associated with these genes and compounds.
+This was performed using [examplegeneration.py](examplegeneration.py)

+Sets of (pathway, genes, compounds) were randomly drawn from KEGG database, and used to generate an explanation prompt as for why this pathway is associated with these genes and compounds.
 I used mistral small since the chat test results were OK.
 In order to have a balanced dataset, a method was implemented during example generation, in order to redraw until all pathways have at least 11 examples.
-Once this is reached(968 examples), the remaining examples are drawn randomly.

-This explanation is then added to the dataset jsonl file, together with the userprompt containing genes and compounds.
+This explanation is then added to the [dataset](dataset/train_dataset_lab.jsonl) file, together with the userprompt containing genes and compounds.
 The dataset is labelled with the pathway used to generate the examples, for verification purpose.
 The label is then deleted to form the final train dataset.

 ### Train dataset verifications

-Performed in Jupyter notebook [TrainDatasetVerif](TrainDatasetVerif.ipynb):
+Performed in Jupyter notebook [TrainDatasetVerif](TrainDatasetVerif.ipynb).
+Verified that :
 * pathway mentioned in assistant response is the right one (use of labelled dataset) : OK
 * representation of each pathway : implemented a regulation during example generation (see above) : OK